 4. Oyster Shell Lime

-Oyster shell lime is made from crushed oyster shells containing calcium and magnesium.
+Oyster shell lime is made from crushed oyster shells that contain calcium and magnesium.

 It’s slower-acting, which means that it slowly helps neutralize soil acidity.
 Therefore, it is a gentler option compared to other remedies.